Sunday, February 12, 2012

 still in her World War I configuration and appearance.

 The Italians, under the leadership of Benito Mussolini, needed a strong fleet to project prestige and power over areas that Mussolini intended to rule or dominate.
-Plans were drawn up to completely renovate and modernize the Conte di Cavour and Giulio Cesare, and later the battleships Andrea Doria and Caio Duilio as well.
+Plans were drawn up to completely renovate and modernize the Conte di Cavour and Giulio Cesare, and later the outdated battleships Andrea Doria and Caio Duilio as well.
 In 1932, the French laid down two new battlecruisers of the Dunkerque class.
 In October, 1933, the Conte di Cavour was taken in hand at Taranto for complete reconstruction and modernization.
 The main battery was reduced in number, but was upgraded in caliber to 12.6 inch, along with increasing the elevation from 15 degrees to 30 degrees, with a corresponding increase in firing range.
 New secondary batteries and heavy anti-aircraft batteries were mounted, and an entirely new propulsion system was installed raising power and maximum speed from 21.5 knots to 28 knots.
 The new "pugliese" system designed to offer protection from torpedo hits was installed and built around the existing hull.
 The entire superstructure was rebuilt, and aircraft facilities were added.
 The ship, and later her sisters, were completely transformed into fast, powerful warships.

 Battleship Conti de Cavour as she